maheump/Emergence/README.md

 ## Organization of the repository

-* **Ideal observer**: Functions implementing the full ideal observer of the task as well as partial observers learning one type of regularity (e.g. Bernoulli, ...).
-"Toy examples" simulation scripts are also provided to easily run the different models and inspect their behavior based on visual displays.
+* **Design**: A set of scripts used to explain the experimental design.
 * **Finger tracking analyses**: Series of scripts, that can be run as a pipeline, that reproduce the analyses and figures of the paper.
 * **Functions**: A set of functions used by many different scripts in the repository.
 It contains mostly
-* **Design**: A set of scripts used to explain the experimental design.
+* **Ideal observer**: Functions implementing the full ideal observer of the task as well as partial observers learning one type of regularity (e.g. Bernoulli, ...).
+"Toy examples" simulation scripts are also provided to easily run the different models and inspect their behavior based on visual displays.
+$ **Stimulation**: Scripts and functions used to run the behavioural experiment.

 ## Dependencies